PierreIsCoding/sdiy/Sample_And_Hold/README.md

 I designed this module with the addition of an extra comparator.
 With the connected potentiometer you can change the level that is compared with the cv output of the S&H core part.
 If the S&H signal is higher than the level signal the LED with light up and you get a high out, else you get a low out.
 To conclude you can also add some other value into the LEVEL-IN jack if you want to use the comparator as stand-alone.

 ## Idea
-If you would use a noise signal and combine this signal with an AND gate together with the original clock you have a probability gate!
+If you would use a noise signal and combine the comparator output with an AND gate together with the original clock you have a probability gate!